History of the Peach in New Jersey

 The peach was the first fruit to receive attention commercially and it is reported in 1683 that peaches were available in New York by the wagonloads from New Jersey orchards.
 By the mid 1800’s the fruit industry was receiving considerable attention and the entire state was known for its abundance and quality of peaches.
 Production reached sufficient quantities to enable shipment of over 500,000 bushels to New York markets by 1865.
 At this time many peaches were being selected and named by New Jersey growers.
 Some of importance were EARLY and LATE CRAWFORD, REEVES, SMOCK, KEYPORT WHITE, STUMP, MOUNTAIN ROSE, AND IRON MOUNTAIN.

-Toward the end of the 1800's Hunterdon County became the center of peach production, shipping as many as 750,000 bushels in a single season.
+Toward the end of the 1800’s Hunterdon County became the center of peach production, shipping as many as 750,000 bushels in a single season.
 There were 90 varieties grown but only 20 were with a range from 6-10 years.
-The short life of peach trees back then was a serious a concern, in fact, it still is.
+The short life of peach trees back then was a serious a concern as it still is today.

 The peach industry in New Jersey reached its peak during the latter part of the 19th century as measured by trees planted.
 In 1890, there we re more than 4 million trees in the state, and half of these were in Hunterdon County.
 In 1886 San Jose Scale, which was imported into California from the orient, gained its first foothold in the East at a nursery near Riverton, New Jersey.
 It arrived on plum trees from a nursery in California.
 Before a control measure had been discovered, San Jose Scale had spread throughout the state killing thousands of acres of peach trees.